 Today, NotchHR provides a wide range of features, including managing payroll, finding new hires, helping employees with loans, and tracking leave.
 These features are specifically designed to address the HR challenges faced by medium to large companies, which typically have more complex HR needs than smaller businesses.

 NotchHR has shown impressive growth, and the company is looking to keep expanding its services, especially in the area of financial products.
-Building a strong system for managing loans (a credit ecosystem) makes sense as a next step for NotchHR.

 This would allow them to offer its clients an even wider range of solutions and make them a one-stop shop for everything related to HR Saas and finance.